PUGAZHENTHI1020/Web-Application-Penetration-Testing-SQL-Injection-Analysis/README.md

 All testing was performed in a safe, controlled environment (offline lab).
 This project is strictly for educational purposes only.

 ## 📚 Author
-*Arvind* – Cybersecurity Enthusiast | Ethical Hacker
+*Pugal* – Cybersecurity Enthusiast | Ethical Hacker